Joey574/MachineLearningCpp/README.md

 ### Mandlebrot_SBNN
 Thinking about how much time I spent using the old network pains me, with the performance improvements I managed with the **SingleBlockNeuralNetwork** perhaps I could've actually touched grass.
 At any rate this uses the aforementioned network and approximates the mandlebrot.
 <br><br>
-As I finished this one much more recently, and I kind of exhausted myself on the mandlebrot already, I haven't trained with this one anywhere near as much, however, heres the best one I got
+As I finished this one much more recently, and I kind of exhausted myself on the mandlebrot already, I haven't trained with this one anywhere near as much, as such predictions are much lower quality.

 ![Mandlebrot lesser approximation](https://github.com/Joey574/MLImageLearning/blob/main/Mandlebrot%20Aproximations/9-12-24%20Desktop/big%20net%2C%20new%20system/final.bmp)

 ## Honorable Mentions

 ### Matrix
+Truly this is where it began